Radad-J/SaveFood/README.md

 You're all set !

 ## Licenses
-DevsToHire is an application licensed under the [MIT license](https://opensource.org/licenses/MIT).
+SaveFood is an application licensed under the [MIT license](https://opensource.org/licenses/MIT).